-A biomass boiler, running on renewable fuel (currently recycled wood pellets), provides for all the domestic hot water and heating requirements.
+A biomass boiler, running on renewable fuel, provides for all the domestic hot water and heating requirements.
 The hot water system also is used for the specialist bathroom heated towel rails, enabling warm towels to be provided even during the summer months when the heating system could be switched off or set at a low temperature.

 A bank of photo voltaic panels capture solar rays and convert into electricity which is fed into the barn complex.
-If any additional electricity is produced, this is fed back into the grid.
+Electricity which is produced, this is fed back into the grid.
 Monitoring of electricity production is carried out via a control panel.
 For additional electricity requirements, we use Green Energy UK, a company which uses only renewable fuels as an energy source.
 All domestic appliances have been sourced to carry an EU ‘A’ rating for energy efficiency.

 Restrictors and thermostats control the flow and temperature of the water system.